juniormayhe/Scripts/flutter/readme.md

 Download x86 image to create the vm.
 This might take several minutes. :-/

 Change the vm configuration, in *Emulated performance*, select Hardware GLES 2.0 if you have a graphic card for faster rendering.

+Click on the play button to start the vm for the virtual device.

+## Lauch the app

+In Android Studio top bar select the Android SDK built then click on Play button to lauch the flutter app.